marvosyntactical/joeynmt/NOTES.md

 Instead of choosing one KB attribute per domain as
 KB entry key, e.g. "event" for scheduling;
-just jam all info into the key representation, and determine what is key and what is subject via
+just jam all info into the key representation, and determine what is subject and what is relation via
 PositionalEncoding (make keys fixed size and add some exp+trig trickery)

 Another encoding idea: